TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab4.md

 1. Provide the file name as the root node label.
 See `lib/runtime/editor/origins/` for a suitable strategy.

 2. Outline the main method as a subnode of the main class.
-You need to replace this strategy
+You need to change this strategy in the `minijava.str file`:

-        outline = custom-label-outline(to-outline-label, to-outline-node)
+        outline := <custom-label-outline(to-outline-label, to-outline-node)> ast

     Visit `lib/runtime/editor/outline-library` for inspiration.

 ### Desugaring